Reimagining What’s Possible with Vision Loss. Building Lives Beyond Barriers. Moving Beyond Systems. Creating Real Access.

 WHO WE ARE

-Compassionate Advocates With A Personalized Approach
+Expert Advocates With A Compassionate Approach

 California services for the blind with asian woman with blindness disability using computer with refreshable braille display or braille terminal a technology assistive device for persons with visual impairment in workplace.